What Are Insulinomas And How Will They Affect My Ferret?

 The most direct test is to measure your ferrets fasting blood glucose level.
 That means that blood must be obtained from your pet 4 + hours after its last meal.
 There are differences of opinion as to what the normal fasting blood sugar level of ferrets should be.
 Normal ferrets have a fasting blood glucose level of between 80-120mg/dl.
 Anything under 60-70 is very likely evidence that the pet has insulinomas.
 Anything under 85 is suspicious enough to run the test again.
 Fasting must be done with care and under close veterinary observation because these sick pets are frail.

 Once an abnormally low blood glucose level has been confirmed, your veterinarian will likely order several additional blood tests.
-They are included in what we called a standard blood chemistry panel. (ref) Pretty much the same thing you get on your yearly physical.
+They are included in what we called a standard blood chemistry panel.
+Pretty much the same thing you and your other pets get on yearly physicals.

 The first group of blood tests checks the health of major organs.
 These tests need to be run because on occasion, liver disease will also lower blood glucose levels.
 It is your pet’s liver that provides reserve glucose sugar through the conversion of liver glycogen.
 Rarer possible causes of low blood glucose in ferrets are heatstroke or starvation.